 On the digital front the media as well as individuals have to handle the ever increasing flow of lies which are deliberately planted like a weapon, causing monstrous consequences due to instant distribution.
 Our global nervous system has become a distorted mirror and a dangerous place where your every move is monitored.
 Luckily, hackers have been around since before the invention of binary.
 While for the mainstream media a hacker equals a criminal, most are in fact rebels with a cause I much appreciate.
-Some are undoubtedly dangerous and capable of parallelizing whole infrastructures or infiltrate vital networks, it depends who they work for.
-But the digital rebels, how I call the independent hackers pioneered “off-grid” for us and setup the dark- and deep-net.
+Some are undoubtedly dangerous and capable of parallelizing whole infrastructures or infiltrating vital networks, it depends who they work for.
+But the digital rebels, how I call the independent hackers, pioneered “off-grid” for us and set up the dark- and deep-net.
 This “hidden” part of the net is made possible by The Onion Network (TOR) and Virtual Private Networks (VPN).
 It’s mostly perceived as a playground for criminals but this is only partly true.
 Its main purpose is to provide secure communication which saves countless lives in war zones, regimes and dictatorships.
 The real threat is “total surveillance” which, as unveiled by former NSA employee E. Snowden, has been brought upon us in the form of PRISM.
 Social media and careless browsing behavior do the rest.
 But now we have the choice to encrypt our data and even detach from the gangsters who run the banks.
 Crypto currency and block-chain technology will bring major changes, but not only to that game.